JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-setup.md

           <p>Most of the time, Xcode will work in the background.
 You will use it to add Swift or Objective-C code to your iOS application.</p>
             <note>
               <p>
                 We generally recommend using the latest stable versions for all tools.
 However, Kotlin/Native sometimes doesn't support the newest Xcode right away.
-If that's your case, <a href="https://developer.apple.com/download/all/?q=Xcode">install an earlier version of Xcode</a>.
+You can check supported versions in the <a href="https://kotlinlang.org/docs/multiplatform-compatibility-guide.html#version-compatibility">compatibility guide</a>, and if necessary, <a href="https://developer.apple.com/download/all/?q=Xcode">install an earlier version of Xcode</a>.
               </p>
             </note>
       </td>